Celebrating our Apprentices in National Apprenticeship Week

-This programme allows our apprentices to apply a practical style of learning giving them the opportunity to learn and put it into practice immediately in the workplace.
+This program allows our apprentices to apply a practical style of learning giving them the opportunity to learn and put it into practice immediately in the workplace.

 Joanne Ormston, Practice Manager for Pearson Solicitors and Financial Advisers says, “Apprentices are a great asset to our firm.
 We often find that these employees join us straight from education and think of their job as a career.
 By investing in them in this way they often want to stay with us and further their qualifications.
 They certainly experience a wide mix of learning in the workplace, gain formal training off site and then have the opportunity to practice their new skills in a real work environment.”

 Here’s what some of them had to say:-